 Okay, so those are tips that work for me.
 What works for you guys?
 PLEASE SHARE because I think we can all learn something from time management.
 I mean, there are days where I’m behind, weeks where I just DON’T have my shit together, you know?
 We all have those days/weeks/even months!

+Also, let’s talk about this dress for a hot second.
 It’s such a classic white dress.
 I also love when dresses have a little sleeve.
 It’s just super cute and chic.
 This was also shot while I still had my long hair…which after looking at these photos, I terribly miss.
 Buttt, I am loving my short bob.
 I’m really learning how to style it well.
 It’s fun.

 Okay, I’m off.